pcumani/LEOBackground/README.md

-# LEOBackground
+# Background on a low Earth orbit

-Macros to compute and visualize the background on a Low Earth Orbit
+Macros to compute and visualize the background for a satellite on a Low Earth Orbit (LEO)\

 It uses equations/data from:
 * Albedo Neutrons: Kole et al. 2015